 Crispy Avocado Tacos

-Crisp lettuce is a must here; save your arugula and spinach for other meals.
-Marion used iceberg, of which she was quite fond.
-I opt for the crunchiest, light green leaves from a head of Romaine, a variety which offers vitamin C, fiber and other nourishment, where the iceberg does not.
+These avocado tacos are all about texture.
+It’s essential to get the tortillas very crisp in an oil-slicked skillet.
+Next is to add perfectly ripe avocado, followed by crunchy lettuce.
+This is not the time for arugula and spinach.
+Marion used iceberg lettuce, of which she was quite fond.
+I opt for the crunchiest, light green leaves from a head of Romaine.
 Sharp Cheddar is my cheese of choice, but feel free to substitute a milder version or Monterey Jack.
 Avocados add “healthy” fats to these tacos and help make them nourishing and satisfying.
-Your kids won’t be looking to snack the minute they’re down the hatch.

 Crispy Avocado Tacos